-The company has opted for a presentation of its risk factors by category of risk, with a hierarchisation of these risks within each category from riskier to less risky.
+The Company has opted for a presentation of its risk factors by category of risk, with a hierarchisation of these risks within each category from riskier to less risky.

-Investors should carefully consider all of the information set forth in this Document before making an investment decision, including the risk factors set forth in this Section.
-Such risks are, as of the date of this Document, the risks that we believe, were they to occur, could have a material adverse effect on our business, results of operations, financial condition and prospects.
-Investors should note that there may be other risks that have not yet been identified as of the date of this Document, or the occurrence, as of the date hereof, we do not consider likely to have a material adverse effect on our business, results of operations, financial condition and prospects.
+Investors should carefully consider all of the information set forth in this Universal Registration Document before making an investment decision, including the risk factors set forth in this Section.
+Such risks are, as of the date of this Universal Registration Document, the risks that we believe, were they to occur, could have a material adverse effect on our business, results of operations, financial condition and prospects.